Achaemenid navy: The Second Period (479–330 BC)

 The navy had lost its presence in the Aegean Sea, and its strength was reduced.
 In the Battle of the Eurymedon (c.
 468 BC), the Persians were defeated and lost 200 ships according to the account of Thucydides.
-The next defeat occurred in c.
-450 BC, when they lost war in Cyprus (near modern-day Larnaca).
+The next significant defeat occurred in c.
+450 BC, when they lost a war in Cyprus (near modern-day Larnaca).

 Organization

-Creating the organization, infrastructure, and financial basis of the Achaemenid navy is attributed to Darius I.
+The creation the organization, infrastructure, and financial basis of the Achaemenid navy is attributed to Darius I.

 Bases

 Headquarters

-Coasts of Phoenicia, as well as Cyprus and Cilicia, always played a strategic role in Achaemenid navy.
-Strabo and Herodotus have mentioned two central bases for the navy: one in Cilicia and the other in Kyme–Phocaea (both located in modern-day Turkey).
+The coasts of Phoenicia, as well as Cyprus and Cilicia, always played a strategic role in the Achaemenid navy.
+Strabo and Herodotus mentioned two central bases for the navy: one in Cilicia and the other in Kyme–Phocaea (both located in modern-day Turkey).
 Centers that trained crew for vessels were isolated from the central bases.
-The Cilician base was heavily guarded by a large number of troopers stationed at a garrison, whose payments were financed by the local tributes in that satrapy.
+The Cilician base was heavily guarded by a large number of troops, whose payments were financed by the local tributes in that satrapy.
 It is likely that Acco served as the third main base.

 According to Kaveh Farrokh, the first naval headquarters that hosted high command of the navy was located along the Shatt al-Arab, where it leads to the Persian Gulf (located in the modern-day Khuzestan Province of Iran).
 However, Cilicia was the main base and was always ready for deployment because unlike Shatt al-Arab, it was intended for power projection.

 Other naval bases

 Smaller squadrons were stationed elsewhere, like those of Sidon and Halicarnassus, as well as Samos.
 An important base was a shipyard located at Tripolis, where Lebanese timber were nearby.
-Nile valley also served as an strategic base of operation, when Egypt was a satrapy.
+The Nile valley also served as a strategic base of operation, when Egypt was a satrapy.
 The same situation applied to Cyprus.
 Achaemenid settlements like Bahrain, Oman, Yemen and the Indian subcontinent were regular destinations for naval ships.

-It is likely that bases existed in Abdera and Myus, though this is uncertain.
+It is thought likely that bases existed in Abdera and Myus, though this is uncertain.

 Area of operations

-The naval forces had active presence in the Black Sea, the Aegean Sea, the Mediterranean Sea and the Persian Gulf among others.
+The naval forces had an active presence in the Black Sea, the Aegean Sea, the Mediterranean Sea and the Persian Gulf among others.
 They operated patrols in river or littoral environments like Shatt al-Arab and Euphrates in Mesopotamia, Nile in Egypt and Sind in the Indian subcontinent.